 Zapier, for example, has a pop-up message enabling users to trial the Microsoft Teams integration for 14 days or open a guide within the app.
 Both paths push users even further into the product and open opportunities for expansion.

 When deployed properly, usage-based pricing, or UBP, is aligned with a value-driver for your customer.
 This means they associate increased usage (and therefore payments) with increased success on their end, making it easier for them to pay more each month.

 The upside potential with UBP is significant, particularly for SaaS products that produce value each time a customer uses it (and if they continue improving over time).
-Gardner explained it this way:
+Todd explained it this way: